giannilmbd/dynare/doc/manual/source/installation-and-configuration.rst

 * MATLAB, any version ranging from 9.8 (R2020a) to 25.2 (R2025b);
 * GNU Octave, any version ranging from 8.4.0 to 11.1.0, with the `statistics`_
-  package.
+  and `datatypes`_ packages.
 Note however that the Dynare installer for Windows requires a more specific version of Octave, as indicated on the download page.

 The following optional extensions are also useful to benefit from extra features, but are in no way required: